Qt1980/reading-notes/node-js.md

 Many websites will recommend that you head to the official Node download page and grab the Node binaries for your system.
 While that works, I would suggest that you use a version manager instead.
 This is a program that allows you to install multiple versions of Node and switch between them at will.
 There are various advantages to using a version manager.
 For example, it negates potential permission issues when using Node with npm and lets you set a Node version on a per-project basis.

+## Pair Programming

+Pair programming is the process of performing code based operations with at least two software developers.
+Pair programming can be used to build a code base from the ground up or to update code that already exists.
+Either way this is a fun process that affords all programmers involved a collaborative and creative experience.
+In my personal experience it has been highly impactful in my growth as a software developer.

 All content found at [Node.js](/https://www.sitepoint.com/an-introduction-to-node-js/)

 [Back to Table of Contents](/README.md)